vfedetz/privacy-blog/posts/opsec-digital-footprint.md

 - [ ] Check privacy settings:

     - [ ] These settings vary based on the service, and the settings change all the time and sometimes opt you in by default.
-Each account requires its own privacy audit.
-But Generally:
+Each account deserves its own privacy audit, but generally:
         - [ ] Opt out of any data sharing and collection
         - [ ] Enable all available privacy settings